-- Allow: Allows the ACL's protocol packets. - Inherit: Inherits this setting from other Firewall policies assigned higher in the policy hierarchy.
+- Allow: Allows the ACL's protocol packets. - Inherit: If the policy's Inherit from Policy Hierarchy setting is enabled, inherits this setting from other Firewall policies assigned higher in the policy hierarchy.
 For example, if you assign this policy to a user, the setting is inherited from any Firewall policies assigned to the user's groups, folders, or zone.